 - Veggie Fajitas Pasta Bake - Love pasta as much as you love fajitas?
 Then you'll love this!
 Packed with veggies in spicy tomato fajita seasoned sauce, this is such a great weeknight dinner.

-- Smoky Chipotle Mushroom Tacos - Potobello mushrooms marinated in a smoky chipotle sauce, served with cabbage slaw and smashed avocado.
+- Smoky Chipotle Mushroom Tacos - Portobello mushrooms marinated in a smoky chipotle sauce, served with cabbage slaw and smashed avocado.
 These are my favourite tacos of all time!

 - Black Bean Enchiladas - cheesy black bean enchiladas packed with spinach and extra veggies.
 Smothered in a tasty sauce this is a great weeknight family dinner.